mackoj/AppStoreConnectClient/README.md

 # AppStoreConnect

-This is an api generated from a OpenAPI 3.0 spec with [SwagGen](https://github.com/yonaskolb/SwagGen)

 ## Operation

 Each operation lives under the `AppStoreConnect` namespace and within an optional tag: `AppStoreConnect(.tagName).operationId`.
 If an operation doesn't have an operationId one will be generated from the path and method.